top of page

 You could even save them in your notes on your phone so you have them to hand!

-Yes, the look of the setting is important, but it's important to look beyond the decor and displays and assess the quality of interaction between staff and children and the overall environment.
+Yes, the look of the setting is important.
+But it's important to look beyond the decor and displays, and assess the quality of interaction between staff and children and the overall environment.

 A nurturing, stimulating, and secure environment is crucial for your child's development and well-being.